Colorado Springs

 Overview

 The State of Colorado is a home rule state meaning local jurisdictions may set their own building codes, if they choose to, for both residential and commercial construction.
-Localities that choose to set a building code must comply with the 2003 IECC at a minimum.
+Localities that choose to set or update a building code must adopt one of the three most recent versions of the International Energy Conservation Code at a minimum.
 Colorado Springs adopted the 2017 Regional Building Code which incorporates the 2015 International Energy Conservation Code.
 To learn more about the Colorado building codes, please visit the State Policy Database.

 Commercial